Please download and post a flyer here.

 90 days of immersion hands-on builds where you collaborate and build things you would never have dreamed of building yourself.

 Happening as 3 month-long sessions.
-Each is self-contained but each build builds upon the former month’s work.
+Each month is self-contained:

 Build Yourself.
 Build Your World.